cbowdon/CurryDistribution/README.md

 A reasonable maximum turns is something like 52 (i.e. a year of business).
 The aim is to simulate ongoing business, so it may be desirable to _lie about_ or _not reveal_ the maximum turns, to encourage players to avoid a short-term strategy.

+The Customer's orders can be randomly generated within reasonable limits.
+When used a teaching tool it is preferred to keep the Customer's orders relatively stable, to highlight the fluctuations caused by the players themselves.

+(It's quite fascinating - see the [MIT description](http://web.mit.edu/jsterman/www/SDG/beergame.html).
+The naive players will amplify the customer's demand and cause feedback loops.
+A better player should apparently act a bit like a smoothing filter.)

 ### Scoring
 This may well be tweaked a bit later.